Frzk/dummy/README.md

-This small SailfishOS app tries to demonstrate an issue when a user wants to **delete several items** from a SilicaListView **at the same time** (using a remorse timer) and the underlying model is a QSqlTableModel.
+This small SailfishOS app tries to demonstrate an issue when a user **deletes several items** from a SilicaListView *at the same time* and the underlying model is a QSqlTableModel.
+*At the same time* means that several remorses have to run at the same time.
+So the user basically has to delete an item, and when the remorse for this item is running, the user has to launch the deletion of another item.

 Behavior is as follows :